 Homeowners insurance will replace your home in the event it is damaged or destroyed.
-It also insures your ability to then pay off your home mortgage on the destroyed property in order to get a new mortgage to rebuild.
-Most people get their homeowners insurance policy when they buy their home, but it’s also a good idea to shop around every couple years to make sure you are still getting good rates.
+It also insures your ability to then pay off your home mortgage on the destroyed property to get a new mortgage to rebuild.
+Most people get their homeowners insurance policy when they buy their home, but it’s also a good idea to shop around every couple of years to make sure you are still getting good rates.

 Liability and Umbrella Insurance

 Owning a piece of property makes you liable for injuries that occur on the property.
-Sometimes that liability is legitimate and other times a lawyer is just looking to score a big win on an unsuspecting homeowner.
+Sometimes that liability is legitimate, and other times a lawyer is just looking to score a big win on an unsuspecting homeowner.

 That’s where an umbrella policy comes in to play.
 Whether through a car accident or accident at your home, an umbrella policy covers all of your other policies to act as secondary coverage.
-If you had a $2 million umbrella policy in the above case then your homeowners insurance would pay the first $500,000 and the umbrella policy would kick in to cover your liability up to the coverage amount.
+If you had a $2 million umbrella policy in the above case, then your homeowners insurance would pay the first $500,000 and the umbrella policy would kick in to cover your liability up to the coverage amount.

 Natural Disaster Insurance

 Your homeowners insurance policy covers “normal” circumstances where your home might be damaged or destroyed like theft, fire, and so on.
-But there are exclusions in most policies for certain types of natural disasters especially if you live in an area with a consistent type of natural disaster.
+But there are exclusions in most policies for certain types of natural disasters, especially if you live in an area with a consistent type of natural disaster.

 Earthquake Insurance.
-Likewise if you live in an earthquake prone area then you might need coverage to protect the structure in the event of an earthquake.
+Likewise, if you live in an earthquake-prone area, then you might need coverage to protect the structure in the event of an earthquake.
 Your home insurance company should be able to tell you whether or not earthquake protection is necessary.

 Hurricane Insurance.
 Lastly, for those that live near the coasts (especially Florida) hurricane insurance is almost certainly a requirement.
-If your home is flooded, damaged, or destroyed due to the winds and rain from a hurricane and you don’t have coverage your regular homeowners insurance policy will not cover you.
+If your home is flooded, damaged, or destroyed due to the winds and rain from a hurricane and you don’t have the coverage your regular homeowners insurance policy will not cover you.

 Mortgage Insurance or PMI